Associated primes of powers of edge ideals and ear decompositions of graphs: Minimal -bases

-\begin{Proposition} Let $\G$ be a connected minimal $s$-base.
-Then either $\G$ is a cycle of length $2s+1$ or $\G$ is the union of a connected minimal $r$-base $\D$, $r < s$, with an ear of length $2(s-r)$ or $2(s-r)+1$ meeting $\D$ only at the endpoints. \end{Proposition}
+\begin{Proposition} Let $\G$ be a connected minimal $s$-base, $s \ge 2$.
+Then $\G$ belongs to one of the following classes of graphs: {\rm (i)} $\G$ is an odd cycle of length $2s+1$, {\rm (ii)} $\G$ is a union of a connected minimal $(s-1)$-base $\D$ with an edge meeting $\D$ at only one vertex, {\rm (iii)} $\G$ is a union of a connected minimal $r$-base $\D$, $r < s$, with an ear of length $2(s-r)$ or $2(s-r)+1$ meeting $\D$ only at the endpoints. \end{Proposition}